Slevinski/signwriting_2010_fonts/README.md

 The SignWriting 2010 Fonts are free and open source, released under [SIL Open Font License][24], version 1.1.

+This Font Software is Copyright (c) 1974-2014
+Center For Sutton Movement Writing, Inc.

 Original symbol design by Valerie Sutton.
 Symbol image refinement in SVG by Adam Frost.
 Encoding and transformation by Stephen E Slevinski Jr.